danielrriggs/danielrriggs.github.io/content/Nadi Shuddhi.md

 *Just remember to always switch nostrils before exhaling.*

 The nerves from the left nostril activate the [[Parasympathetic Nervous System|PNS]], and the nerves from the right nostril activate the [[Sympathetic Nervous System|SNS]].

+- Practice three to five minutes; work your way up to 10, 15, or 20 minutes.
+- End the practice
+- Sit in the space of your mind
+	- Notice the slowness of your breath.
+Appreciate how calm you feel.
+- Return to the world

+- Practice Nadi Shuddhi for 2 -4 weeks for 5 - 20 minutes before moving onto the next practice: [[Anuloma Viloma]].